How do I interpret the graph?

 There are some exceptions to the rules above for certain combinations of goal settings, especially on custom goals, but the above is the guideline you should use, and will be true for most standard goals.

-Can I change where the graph starts, or make the end-date of my goal visible?
+Can I change where the graph starts, or make the end-point of my goal visible?

 You can adjust the range shown on the graph in your goal settings by changing the "x-min" (initial value on the x-axis), "x-max" (maximum value for the x-axis, e.g. the date you want the goal to end), y-min (initial value displayed on the y-axis) and y-max (maximum value on the y-axis).
-This is useful if you ever want to hide an earlier portion of the graph, or if you want to temporarily zoom in on one section for a closer look!
+This is useful if you ever want to hide an earlier portion of the graph, display the whole trajectory up to your end target, or if you want to temporarily zoom in on one section for a closer look!

 Can I tell from my graph image alone when I'm due to derail and how much it will cost?